gcrnet/gcrnet.github.io/_tutorials/globus_cli.md

 date: 08 June 2020
 ---

-The Globus CLI is a Python-based application that must be installed on the computer systems at both ends of your file transfer.
-It requires a Python version of at least 2.7 or 3.3, as well as the Python "pip" command.
+The Globus Command Line Interface (CLI) is a Python-based application that need to be installed on the computer systems at both ends of your file transfer.
+Python version 2.7 or higher, and  the Python "pip" packages are required for the Globus CLI to be installed.

 1. [Installation](#install)
 2. [Logging in into Globus](#login)